Right hand drive TR8 Home Market UK

 Sold at Auction September 2021 – 28K

-Fully striped to a shell ground up restoration now under way May 2022
+Fully striped to a shell ground up restoration in May 2022

 After being hidden away in a leaking lockup in London for 40 years unregistered, the car has now undergone a full back to bare shell nut and bolt restoration as well as being registered for the road.
 This car is now in Kent.